Oklahoma Girl Scout murders: Suspect

-Gene Leroy Hart (November 27, 1943 – June 4, 1979) had been at large since 1973 after escaping from the Mayes County Jail.
-He had been convicted of kidnapping and raping two pregnant women as well as four counts of first-degree burglary.
-Raised about a mile from Camp Scott, Hart, a member of the Cherokee Nation, was arrested within a year at the home of a Cherokee medicine man.
+Gene Leroy "Sonny" Hart (November 27, 1943 – June 4, 1979) had been at large since 1973 after escaping from the Mayes County Jail.
+He had been convicted of kidnapping and raping two pregnant women, as well as four counts of first-degree burglary.
+Raised about a mile from Camp Scott, Hart, a member of the Cherokee Nation, was captured and arrested in April 1978 at the home of a Cherokee medicine man.
 He was represented by Garvin A. Isaacs, a local Oklahoma attorney.
 He was tried in March 1979.
 Although the local sheriff pronounced himself "one thousand percent" certain that Hart was guilty, a local jury acquitted him.
 As a convicted rapist and jail escapee, Hart still had 305 years of his 308-year sentence left to serve in the Oklahoma State Penitentiary.

 On June 4, 1979, two years after the murders, Hart collapsed and died of a heart attack at the age of 35 after about an hour of lifting weights and jogging in the prison exercise yard.